monsterkrampe/crystal/concepts/char/about.md

 # Char

-`Char` is a data type in Crystal that represents a 32-bit [Unicode][unicode] code point.
+`Char` is a data type in Crystal representing a 32-bit [Unicode][unicode] code point.
-Their size makes so they are memory efficient, and also gives it certain properties that Strings don't have.
+Their size makes them memory efficient and gives them specific properties that Strings doesn't have.
-They are created using single quotes (`'`) and do only allow for one Unicode code point to be placed inside.
+They are created using single quotes (`'`) and only allow one Unicode code point to be placed inside.

 ```crystal
 'a' # => 'a'
 'a'.class # => Char
 ```

-When working with Strings in Crystal is it quite common to work with Chars, since quite a few methods in the String class return Chars or takes Chars as arguments.
+It is quite common to work with Chars when working with Strings in Crystal since quite a few methods in the String class return Chars or take Chars as arguments.
 For example, the [`String#[]`][index] method returns a Char, or the [`String#chars`][chars] method returns a collection of Chars.

 ## Incrementing / Decrementing